Property Investment

 If you are a single person, you don’t get as much.
 You’ll get around $24,000 a year to spend.

-The vast majority of retirees spend more than what they get from the government.
+Most retirees spend more than what they receive from the government.

-NZ Super won’t cover all of these costs, so you’ll need to save or invest to fund some of this lifestyle yourself.
+At this point NZ Superannuation won’t cover all these costs, so you’ll need to save or invest to make up the difference.

 Next, you have the Choices lifestyle.

-Provided you have your own home and no debt, you should have a comfortable time.
-You can spend slightly more than the average retiree, but not much more.
+Provided you have your own home and no mortgage, you should have a comfortable time.
+You can spend slightly more than the average retiree.

 You have more choices and can afford the odd holiday around New Zealand.